ovaltineo/SegwayClone/README.txt

 v7.3	Added option for acceleration with Roboclaw - #define ROBOCLAW_ACCELERATION in Motors.h

 v7.4	Fixed compile problem by adding missing ALPHA_SLOW and SUBTRACT_BANK_ANGLE value in SegwayClone.h

+v7.5	Support for new Roboclaw firmware which uses CRC for checksum (v4.1.11 and newer) -  use #define ROBOCLAW_CRC_CONTROLLER
+		or #define_CRC_ENCODER_CONTROLLER

 ***********************************************************************************************************************************